 Last minute advice:

 Wear a face covering Always & Everywhere, take some vitamins (zinc and zinc ionophores to be precise), love the ones you’re with, stay super duper hydrated, and just breathe and smell stuff.
 Because we are lucky ducks if we can still breathe and smell, don’t you think?
 Stop and smell the roses, literally and figuratively.
-Stay busy with good endeavors, try to fill your heart with good vibes and don’t put garbage into your brain.
+Stay busy with good endeavors, try to fill your heart with good vibes, laugh until your sides ache, and don’t put garbage into your brain.